 Analytics is the discovery and communication of meaningful patterns in data.
 Especially, valuable in areas rich with recorded information, analytics relies on the simultaneous application of statistics, computer programming, and operation research to qualify performance.
 Analytics often favors data visualization to communicate insight.

 Firms may commonly apply analytics to business data, to describe, predict, and improve business performance.
-Especially, areas within include predictive analytics, enterprise decision management, etc. Since analytics can require extensive computation(because of big data), the algorithms and software used to analytics harness the most current methods in computer science.
+Especially, areas within include predictive analytics, enterprise decision management, etc. Since analytics can require extensive computation(because of big data), algorithms and software harness the most current methods in computer science.

 In a nutshell, analytics is the scientific process of transforming data into insight for making better decisions.
-The goal of Data Analytics is to get actionable insights resulting in smarter decisions and better business outcomes.
+Data Analytics aims to get actionable insights resulting in smarter decisions and better business outcomes.

 It is critical to design and built a data warehouse or Business Intelligence(BI) architecture that provides a flexible, multi-faceted analytical ecosystem, optimized for efficient ingestion and analysis of large and diverse data sets.